architect/arc.codes/src/views/docs/en/reference/runtime/node.md

 - `data.notes.delete`
 - `data.notes.update`

-> Tip: these methods are just wrappers for [`AWS.DynamoDB.DocumentClient`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html with `TableName` prepopulated
+> The generated client is facade for <code>AWS.DynamoDB.DocumentClient</code> with `TableName` parameter prepopulated. <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html" target=blank>See the official DynamoDB documentation for all available parameters.</a>

 The generated data layer also allows direct access to DynamoDB through a few methods: